-Data/Command frame is the only one of the three types of frames in the token ring which can carry a PDU and is the only one addressed to a specific destination rather than being available to the ring at large.
+The data/Command frame is the only one of the three types of frames in the token ring that can carry a PDU and is the only one addressed to a specific destination rather than being available to the ring at large.

 A monitor bit follows the token bit.
 The last three bits are a reservation field which can be set by stations desiring to reserve access to the ring.

 FC field is one byte long and has two fields.
 First is the one-bit field, which is used to denote the type of information contained in the PDU.

 The remaining seven bits of the byte are used by the second field.
 This field contains information used by the token ring logic.

 The two-to-six-byte DA field has a physical address of the frame’s next destination.